ybizeul/hupload/README.md

 # Hupload

-Hupload is a minimalist file uploader for your customers.
+Hupload is a minimalist file sharing solution for your customers.

-With technical support in mind, it simplifies the process of receiving log files or support bundles from your users.
+With technical support in mind, it simplifies the process of sharing log files or support bundles from/to your users.

 It is a web portal and an API for direct integration into your products.

 The overall concept is that share names are random tokens that can be generated by **Hupload** and are publicly accessible so users don't have to log in to upload content.
+SHare creation page is protected by a password or single sign-on.

 Note that "Copy" buttons will not work over insecure connection (http without SSL)